-Approx. 100% of Gun Clubs in our RGC release game birds (pheasant and/or mallard or partridge).
+Gun Clubs in our RGC release game birds (peasant and/or mallard or partridge).
 Magpies and Hooded Crows can have a serious impact on wild species including on game stocks in our county.
 Aside from game birds, their control also benefits other ground nesting birds such as (Curlew, Partridge, Hen Harrier).
 Many Gun Club members in our RGC are frequently engage in the control of Magpie and Hooded Crow to prevent damage to ground-nesting birds including game birds.

 The allowable period of control is restricted to between February and September, during the bird breeding season up to and including the fledging period.
-Our views on the control period is that it should be allowed at any time of the year if game birds, livesstock crops, etc are been impacted by Pigeons, Magpies and Hooded Crows.